Shiyukine/Hackintosh-ProArt-Z490-CREATOR-10G/README.md

 - `IntelBluetoothFirmware.kext` is modified to work with some USB dongle ([see this](https://www.reddit.com/r/hackintosh/comments/16w2elb/how_to_make_generic_usb_bluetooth_50_csr_dongle/)):
     - You need to get your Vendor ID and Product ID of your Bluetooth dongle if it is not 0x0A12 and 0x0001 respectively and modify `IntelBluetoothFirmware.kext/Contents/Info.plist`
 - `VT-d` must be enabled in BIOS, otherwise 10Gbit Ethernet (Aquantia AQtion AQC107) will not work
-- If you have a crash (kernel panic) a few seconds or minutes after booting, modify `Primary Display` to `CPU Graphics`
+- If you have a crash (kernel panic) a few seconds or minutes after booting, modify `Primary Display` to `CPU Graphics` in BIOS settings
 - If you have `Failed to prepare the software update` error:
     - Verify that `SecureBootModel` is set to `Disabled`
     - Reset NVRAM